Floor Scrubber Driers – How to Choose

 The size of the solution and recovery tanks should also be considered to ensure there is enough capacity to clean the required floor area.
 Where scrubber dryers are used in an industrial workplace they can come in for rough treatment, so the body of the unit should be durable and resilient to the possible hard knocks that may come its way.

-The selection of the right scrubber dryer doesn’t have to be a problem, contact our floor cleaning machine experts for advice.
+The selection of the right floor scrubber drier doesn’t have to be a problem, contact our floor cleaning machine experts for advice.

-Did you know that you can also hire scrubber driers from B&G?
+Did you know that you can also hire floor scrubbers from B&G?

 Scrubber Dryer Glossary – information about scrubber dryers